alexgriff/sudoku_solver/README.md

 Cells solveable 'by sudoku' after identifying a swordfish: 0
 Passes: 1
 ```
-Notice that a hidden pair was used to solve the board.
-So if you do not pass thru the `Strategy::HiddenPair` strategy to the solve, the summary may look a lot different:
+Notice that the "hidden pair" strategy was used to solve the board.
+If you do not pass thru the `Strategy::HiddenPair` strategy to the solve, the summary will look a lot different:
 ```
 Solved: true
 Filled cells at start: 29